mobizt/FirebaseClient/README.md

 > [!WARNING]
 > In ESP32, [ADC2](https://docs.espressif.com/projects/esp-idf/en/v4.2/esp32/api-reference/peripherals/adc.html) (`GPIO 0`, `GPIO 2`, `GPIO 4`, `GPIO 12`, `GPIO 13`, `GPIO 14`, `GPIO 15`, `GPIO 25`, `GPIO 26` and `GPIO 27`) cannot be used while using WiFi.
+>
+> In ESP32, you can't use WiFi while using Bluetooth.
+>
+> In ESP8266/ESP32, you can't use WiFi while using ESP-Now.

 The default network class can be used with WiFi capable MCUs e.g. ESP8266, ESP32 and Raspberry Pi Pico W.